Why is diabetes a risk to your feet?

 Diabetes is a lifelong condition which can cause life-and-limb-threatening problems.
 Some of these problems can occur because the nerves and blood vessels, including those supplying your legs and feet, are damaged.
 This can change:

-- the feeling in your feet (peripheral neuropathy); and
+- the feeling in your feet (peripheral sensory neuropathy);

-- the circulation in your feet (ischaemia).
+- the circulation in your feet (chronic limb-threatening ischaemia).

 Your foot check has shown that you do not have nerve or blood vessel damage at present and you are currently at a low risk of developing non-healing foot wounds that are due to your diabetes.
 The development of foot wounds in people with diabetes is serious as they are linked to an increased risk of heart attacks, strokes, amputations of the foot or leg and early death.

-Controlling your diabetes, cholesterol and blood pressure, stopping smoking, increasing cardiovascular exercise and controlling your weight helps to reduce the risk of these life-and limb-threatening problems.
+Managing your diabetes, cholesterol and blood pressure, stopping smoking, increasing physical activity and managing your weight helps to reduce the risk of these life-and limb-threatening problems.

-Note: You may be at further risk of cardiovascular problems if you have a family history of heart disease.
 As your feet are currently at low risk, you can continue to carry out your own general foot care unless you develop a new foot problem.

-If you follow the advice and information in this leaflet, it will help you to take care of your feet between your yearly foot checks.
+If you follow the advice and information in this leaflet, it will help you to take care of your feet between your routine foot checks.
 This will help you to reduce the risk of developing life-and limb-threatening problems.

 What should I do if I have a concern or problem with my feet?